MatthewGerber/rlai/docs/case_studies/robocode.md

   level lost or gained).
 * Multi-agent with teaming:  Robocode is inherently multi-agent.
 Teams can be formed, and team members can communicate by passing messages to each other.
-* Integration with `rlai`:  The architecture of Robocode lends itself to integration with `rlai` via local network-based exchange of state and action information.
+* Integration with RLAI:  The architecture of Robocode lends itself to integration with RLAI via local network-based exchange of state and action information.

-The purpose of this case study is to explore the use of `rlai` for learning robot policies.
+The purpose of this case study is to explore the use of RLAI for learning robot policies.

 # Installing Robocode

 1. Download the Robocode installer [here](https://github.com/MatthewGerber/robocode/raw/master/build/robocode-rlai-setup.jar).
-This is a customized build of Robocode that has been modified to make it compatible with `rlai`.
+This is a customized build of Robocode that has been modified to make it compatible with RLAI.
 This build provides robots with elevated permissions, particularly (1) permission to use TCP (socket) communication with the localhost (127.0.0.1) and (2) permission to perform reflection-based inspection of objects.
-These permissions are needed to communicate with the `rlai` server, and in general they do not pose much of a security risk; however, it is probably a good idea to avoid importing other robots into this installation of Robocode.
+These permissions are needed to communicate with the RLAI server, and in general they do not pose much of a security risk; however, it is probably a good idea to avoid importing other robots into this installation of Robocode.
 1. Run the Robocode installer.
 Install to a directory such as `robocode_rlai`.

-# Running Robocode with `rlai`
+# Running Robocode with RLAI

-1. Start the Robocode `rlai` environment.
+1. Start the Robocode RLAI environment.
 This is most easily done using the [JupyterLab notebook](../jupyterlab_guide.md).
 There is already a configuration saved in the notebook that should suffice as a demonstration of reinforcement learning with Robocode.
 Load the configuration and start it.
 1. Start Robocode from the directory into which you installed it above.
 Add a few robots as well as the `RlaiRobot`, then begin the battle.
 If this is successful, then you will see the `RlaiRobot` moving, firing, etc. This is the start of training, so the agent will likely appear random until its policy develops.
-1. In order to restart training with different parameters, you will need to first restart the Robocode application and then restart the `rlai` environment by killing the command (if using the CLI) or by restarting the JupyterLab kernel.
+1. In order to restart training with different parameters, you will need to first restart the Robocode application and then restart the RLAI environment by killing the command (if using the CLI) or by restarting the JupyterLab kernel.
    This is a bit tedious but is required to reset the state of each.

 # Development of a RL Robot for Robocode